mipo256/specification/index.rst

 Otherwise the pattern may also match at any level below the `.editorconfig` level.

-Therefore, similar to a `gitignore format`_, a leading slash is not relevant if there is already a slash in the middle of the pattern.
+Therefore, a leading slash is not relevant if there is already a slash in the middle of the pattern.
 Thus, the globs `/subdir/*.c` and `subdir/*.c` must yield the same result.

 For example, ``*.c`` matches any file that ends with ``.c`` in the